Toward Universal Testing of Dynamic Network Models: Proofs

 A roadmap of the proof of Theorem~\ref{MainTheorem} is as follows: we show that, regardless of which of $M_0$ or $M_1$ generated the observed trajectory, the test statistic $S$ is well-concentrated around its mean (in both cases, this is typically $\Theta(n)$).
 Furthermore, the hypothesis (\ref{MetricAssumption}) allows us to conclude that $\E_{M_0}[S]$ and $\E_{M_1}[S]$ are well-separated.
 Thus, we are able to find an appropriate decision boundary for our test.
 The concentration of the test statistic boils down to concentration of each of its terms, which we are able to establish by rewriting them as an appropriate double integral in terms of a counting function ($N_t(p, q)$ below) which is analogous to the degree sequence in preferential attachment.
 We are then able to adapt techniques used to establish concentration of the degree sequence to complete the proof.
+The case for general $m \geq 1$ (where we recall that $m$ is an upper bound on the number of edges that may be added in a given timestep) is a corollary of the case for $m=1$, and so below we handle the case of $m=1$.
+This simplifies the notation somewhat: updates are now single vertices, and so we can use $p_{t,v}$ in place of $\pi_{t,v}$, etc.